The conditions for engineers to survive in the AI era: mastering US Big Tech system design, algorithmic thinking, and open-source practical skills.

 Who is this course right for?

-• Those who want to join Silicon Valley Big Tech companies
+• Those who want to join a Silicon Valley Big Tech company

 • Those who need new service design

-• Developers who want to achieve higher growth
+• Those who want to achieve higher growth as a developer

-• Those who are preparing for job hunting or preparing for a career change
+• Those who are looking for a job or preparing for a career change

 Need to know before starting?